publishpress/PublishPress-Future/readme.txt

 * Added: Add additional permission check before loading the settings page;
 * Changed: Remove the plugin description from the settings page, #194;
 * Changed: Deprecated a not used function called "expirationdate_get_blog_url";
+* Changed: Updated the min required WP to 5.3 due to the requirement of using the function 'wp_date';
 * Fixed: Fix PHP error while purging the debug log, #135;
 * Fixed: Fix composer's autoloader path;
 * Fixed: Code cleanup.
 Removed comments and dead code;